What is CECL?

 An ongoing challenge is dealing with missing or incomplete data.
-For certain data gaps, institutions have investigated the use of publicly available industry data or third-party data.
+For certain data gaps, institutions have sought out publicly available industry data or third-party data.
 This reliance on third-party data often creates issues with definitions, timing, granularity and data lineage.
 Another problem is that the accompanying documentation may not be sufficiently transparent.
 A further challenge with reliance on third-party data is that it can be difficult to justify its use or defend its appropriateness or relevance.
 For example, industry loss data may not reflect the risk demographics of an institution’s specific portfolio.

 Models: Streamlined and pragmatic models are better than ‘perfect’ ones

 Another decision that institutions faced is related to the level of sophistication of their models.
 Many IFRS 9 banks originally planned to start with highly sophisticated models.
-Over time, they have realized the implications of this (long development cycles, data requirements, etc.) and have gotten more pragmatic.
-Given the complexity and time required to review and implement sophisticated expected credit loss models, many banks moved to more streamlined models, and are constructing a process that can be improved over time.
+Over time, they realized the implications of this (long development cycles, data requirements, etc.) and became more pragmatic.
+Given the complexity and time required to review and implement sophisticated expected credit loss models, many banks moved to more streamlined models, and are constructing processes that can be improved over time.

 Governance: Start building audit and oversight capabilities now

-Given this need for transparency and coordination, US banks will need to plan early for and build in robust capabilities for audit, appropriate governance and Sarbanes-Oxley compliance as well as create a framework to support expectations around model risk management.
+Given this need for transparency and coordination, US firms will need to plan for and build in robust capabilities for audit, appropriate governance and financial reporting compliance as well as create a framework to support expectations around model risk management.

 Recommendations for CECL implementation